 The season of physical inventory counting is upon us, and in our experience, this is not usually a cheerful event at most companies.
 The good news though is that with some preparation and organization, you can easily tackle this event.

-If you have a cycle count program in place and can show that every item/bin has been counted each year, then you are probably excused from this event.
+If you have an inventory cycle count program in place and can show that every item/bin has been counted each year, then you are probably excused from this event.
 If not, let’s look at the top things you should do to prepare.